gitfaq(7) — Linux manual page

 files in the text format and, if necessary, transforming them

-with one record per line will work much better for diffing
+one record per line will work much better for diffing and

-and merging than an actual database file.
-Similarly,
+merging than an actual database file.
+Similarly, text-based

-text-based formats such as Markdown and AsciiDoc will work
+formats such as Markdown and AsciiDoc will work better than

-libraries or JAR files) or build products in the repository
+or JAR files) or build products in the repository is generally

-is generally not recommended.
-Dependencies and build products
+not recommended.
+Dependencies and build products are best

-are best stored on an artifact or package server with only
+stored on an artifact or package server with only references,

 We also recommend setting a gitattributes(5) file to